AsaoluElijah/lokie/README.md

 ## Other Features
 * Location Sharing - Remotely share your location between 2-3 users.
 * Explore Features - Get to know more about popular/rural cities with AR + VR experience.

+## Author
+Made With ❤ By Asaolu Elijah